Safety netting is a cornerstone of paediatric practice.

-As ever, before talking we must first listen.
-For example, one interview based study found a mother worrying about “their child with cough dying at night through choking on phlegm.”
-If we do not listen to such fears how can we expect our own advice to be heard.
+As ever, before talking, we must first listen.
+For example, one interview study found a mother worrying about “their child with cough dying at night through choking on phlegm.”
+How can we expect our advice to be heard if we do not listen to such fears?

 Emotional distress (addressing this)

 Physical symptoms (addressing these)

 Information (providing this, particularly reassurance, diagnosis and explanation)

 Care (basic care, including food drink and friendliness)

 Closure (finding out what’s wrong and, where possible, going home)

 An awareness of these priorities can inform our conversations, helping us to better look after our patients from their perspective.

 “You don’t actually know how much of that leaflet they’re gonna actually understand, take in, comprehend… going through things step by step, listening, understanding and explaining, I think is more beneficial” (Paediatric ED doctor).